surendrababu-sec/pqc-soc-readiness/MONTH-3-NOTES.md

 Classical digital signature schemes like RSA-based signatures and ECDSA derive their security from the integer factorisation and elliptic curve discrete logarithm problems respectively.
 Both are efficiently solvable by Shor's algorithm on a quantum computer.

 A quantum-safe signature scheme needs to be built on a problem that remains hard even with quantum computation.
-Dilithium achieves this by building on the **Schnorr signature scheme** as a conceptual template, but replacing its group-theoretic hardness assumption with lattice hardness assumptions — specifically MLWE and MSIS.
+Dilithium achieves this by building on the **Schnorr signature scheme** as a conceptual template, but replacing its group-theoretic hardness assumption with lattice hardness assumptions - specifically MLWE and MSIS.

 ---

 ## 3. The Schnorr Signature Scheme

 Understanding Schnorr is essential because Dilithium is a direct lattice adaptation of it.
-The core idea — commit, challenge, respond — carries straight through.
+The core idea - commit, challenge, respond - carries straight through.

 **Domain parameters:** A cyclic group of order $n$, generator $g$, and a hash function $H$.

 **Key generation:** Alice selects $a \in_R [1, n-1]$ and computes $g^a$.
 Her verification (public) key is $g^a$; her signing (private) key is $a$.
 Computing $a$ from $g^a$ is the discrete logarithm problem.

-**Signature generation:** To sign $M \in \{0,1\}^*$, Alice:
+**Signature generation:** To sign M ∈ {0,1}*, Alice:
 1. Selects $y \in_R [1, n-1]$ and computes $w = g^y$ — the **commitment**
 2. Computes $c = H(M \| w)$ — the **challenge**
 3. Computes $z = y + ca \mod n$ — the **response**